bariswheel/testnet4-bitcoin-cli-taproot-multisig/docs/DesignDayAppendix.md

 ## 5. How to Contribute in Design Day

-- Bring your background in **Google-scale UX research & user journeys**.
+- Incorporate background in **Google-scale UX research & user journeys**.
 - Ask: *Where would mom get stuck?* (e.g., faucet login failures → imagine Coinbase off-ramp friction).
 - Sketch: "From faucet to PSBT" is analogous to "From paycheck to secure savings."
 - Pair technical concepts (UTXOs, PSBT, descriptors) with **user metaphors** (piggy banks, safes, shared signatures).